-There are many people who suffer from a specific type of bone loss involving the area underneath the gum line.
+Many people suffer from a specific type of bone loss involving the area underneath the gum line, often due to Periodontal Disease.
 For those who suffer from this type of bone loss, they are familiar with the serious health and quality of life issues this can cause.
 Those who suffer from severe bone loss often have oral health issues as well, adding to the list of medical problems.
 Issues eating can cause patients to suffer from malnutrition, only worsening their overall health.
 When someone has issues with their teeth, doctors will often consider dental implants.
 Unfortunately, patients with severe bone loss in the jaw don’t have enough bone for implants to remain securely embedded.
 These patients are often told they are ineligible for implants.
 Fortunately, there are still techniques available that make implants possible, even with a lack of bone in the jaw.
 One such option involves the use of zygomatic implants, which can help patients who suffer from significant bone loss restore their quality of life to normal.

 The Development, Structure, and Use of Zygomatic Implants

 Zygomatic implants are dental implants that are placed in a separate region of the patient’s bone structure.
 Whereas the bone loss might be too much to take the conventional approach of implanting them in the bone directly underneath the gum line, zygomatic implants simply place the implants in a different location.

 For those who are eligible, this is a fixed prosthesis that can be put in place to help patients who suffer from bone loss.
 Patients who previously wanted dental implants might have heard that they can use a series of bone grafts to restore the bulk of someone’s bone structure, allowing the implants to be placed after this series of operations has completed.
 Unfortunately, this often requires multiple procedures that might lead to side effects and complications.
 The option of placing implants in the zygoma provides patients with an alternative option to the series of procedures required to complete surgical bone grafting.